roots/acorn-mail/README.md

 $ wp acorn mail:config
 ```

-SMTP credentials are configured using the published `mail.php` config file.
+SMTP credentials can be found in the published `mail.php` config file.

 ## Usage